=Revamped: November 7, 2015= My new notes are in bold

-* "Who are you?" the tall, slender figure asked in a strange accent.
-"And vie have you come to deesturb our sleep?"
+"Who are you?" a tall, slender figure asked in slightly accented English.
+"And why have you come to disturb our sleep?"

 "Put a sock in it, Dracula," Ahnnie said sourly.
 "We'll be leaving soon, so go back to bed or something."

-"Do not speak to me of zose blasphemous vampires!"
+"Do not speak to me of those blasphemous vampires!"
 Dracula hissed.
-"Zey are not even vampires!
-Zey are a deesgrace to all vampires of the vorld!"
+"They are not even real vampires!
+Just hideous misinterpretations of us."
 His cape billowed mysteriously behind him.
-"Per'aps if you are not so afraid, I should try turning you into von right now?
+"Perhaps if you are not so afraid, I should try turning you into one right now?
 I do feel a bit peckish..."

-"Cripes," Ahnnie muttered.
-"I picked the wrong cave to hide in."
+"Crap," Ahnnie muttered to Drizzt in drow.
+"He's in a bad mood."
 She grabbed Drizzt's wrist again.
 "Come on, we better go; he's serious when he does that."

 With the help of some wind, Ahnnie speedily boosted them out of reach of the vampire, and back into the sunlight.
-They still stood on the edge of the festival, so it was basically empty except for a few baby bengal tigers playing nearby.
-Somewhere in the distance, a dinosaur roared.
+They still stood on the edge of the festival, so it was basically empty except for a few baby Bengal tigers playing nearby under the watchful eye of their mother.

 At first, Drizzt kept his eyes closed, having forgotten about the sunglasses.
 When he remembered, he opened them, slowly, gently...

-Indeeed, the light was much more tolerable now!
+Indeed, the light was much more tolerable now!
 No more stinging eyes, no more streaming tears of pain, and no more bumping into things from now on!
-Or, until the magic of the sunglasses ended.
+Or at least until the magic of the sunglasses ended.

-The ony detrimental thing was...everything seemed a bit darker.
+The only detrimental thing was...everything seemed a bit darker.

 Ahnnie plopped down onto the grass, panting breathlessly but smiling.
 Giggling, even.

-Drizzt sat down beside her, wondrously seeing the girl with a very, very heavy tan.
-He knew it was the coloration of the lenses from the bits of color at the lower corners of his eyes, but still, everything seemed so strange in a singular hue...
+Drizzt sat down beside her, seeing the girl with a very, very heavy tan.
+He knew it was just the coloration of the lenses from the bits of color he could still see at the lower corners of his eyes, but still, everything seemed so strange in a singular hue...